Representation of African Americans in media: Hip-hop music

 The misrepresentation of African-American women extends prominently into the hip-hop music industry, where their bodies are often hypersexualized in music videos and lyrics.
 A 2022 study published in the Psi Chi Journal of Psychological Research found that exposure to objectifying portrayals of Black women in hip-hop music mediates the relationship between listening to the genre and the sexualization of Black women in everyday life.

 In 2004, students at Spelman College protested rapper Nelly’s planned bone marrow drive in response to his music video “Tip Drill,” which they criticized for its degrading portrayal of women.
 The protest led to the event’s cancellation and sparked broader conversations about misogyny in rap.

 Themes of derogatory naming, sexual objectification, and violence against women are frequently found in hip-hop lyrics, reinforcing harmful tropes and marginalizing Black women within the industry.
 Despite this, many Black women artists have challenged these narratives and redefined representations of Black womanhood on their own terms.

 Artists such as Queen Latifah, Lauryn Hill, Salt-N-Pepa, Lil’ Kim, Missy Elliott, Nicki Minaj, and Megan Thee Stallion have used their platforms to both embrace and resist stereotypes, offering more complex portrayals of Black identity, feminism, and empowerment.

+Film

+Quantitative research has documented a substantial long-term increase in Black representation in American films since 1980.
+This progress has varied with economic conditions: a 2026 study of 2,023 top domestic-grossing U.S. films found that Black actors' share of screentime was lower when credit conditions tightened and higher when GDP grew.
+Greater Black screentime was also associated with marginally higher domestic gross but lower international revenue share and worldwide gross.

 Television

 Reality television

 Reality television programs such as Bad Girls Club, The Real Housewives of Atlanta, and Love & Hip Hop have faced criticism for perpetuating negative stereotypes of African-American women.
-These portrayals often reflect previously mentioned archetypes thatsuch as the "Sapphire stereotype", "Mammy stereotype", and "Jezebel stereotype".
-Scholar Donnetrice Allison, Associate Professor of Communication Studies and Africana Studies at Stockton University, argues that these programs offer a modern platform for historical stereotypes to persist in contemporary culture.
+These portrayals often reflect previously mentioned archetypes such as the "Sapphire stereotype", "Mammy stereotype", and "Jezebel stereotype".
+Scholar Donnetrice Allison, Professor of Communication Studies and Africana Studies at Stockton University, argues that these programs offer a modern platform for historical stereotypes to persist in contemporary culture.

 Allison’s book, Black Women's Portrayals on Reality Television: The New Sapphire, critically examines how such portrayals influence public perception, suggesting that audiences exposed to these depictions may internalize distorted and harmful views of Black women.